ironsheep/P2-FLASH-FS/THEOPS.md

 **Free Block** - A block that is still erased, or a block that contains a lifeCycle value of **Cancelled** or **Inactive**.
 (Erased blocks appear to have a lifeCycle value of **Inactive**.

 **Block Address** - a zero-based address of a block within our filesystem (Default: 0 - 3,967 [$000 - $F7F]).
-To this block address we add the offset to the filesystem from the start of the flash chip (Default: $080) to get the physical addreess of the 4kB block within the flash Chip.
+We add to this block address the offset to the filesystem from the start of the flash chip (Default: $080) to get the physical address of the 4kB block within the flash Chip.

 **Block IDs** - block IDs are logical IDs assigned to a block when it is first written, they are not physical block addresses or the like.
 This allows a block to exist anywhere within the filesystem space without being aware of its location or other blocks knowing its location.
 A block can be relocated (written to a new location and removed from the prior location) and the Block's ID will not change.
 Other blocks referencing a block know the referenced block only by its block ID.

 **Block Pointer** - A Block pointer contains a block ID value.
 Blocks are assigned Block IDs when created.
 When a block wants to point to another block the ID of the target block (The pointed to block) is the value assigned to the block pointer.

-**Block Placement** - to aid in wear leveling all 4k block locations are randomly chosen
+**Block Placement** - to aid in wear leveling, all 4k block locations are randomly chosen

 **Flash Erase** - the Flash chip supports erasing a block at a time.
 A block is 4096 bytes.
 An erase of a block returns all bits of the block to 1 ($FF in all bytes of the block)